voxpupuli/puppet-rundeck/REFERENCE.md

 Data type: `Stdlib::Absolutepath`

-The path to the directory to store logs.
+The path to the directory to store service related logs.

 Default value: `'/var/log/rundeck'`